lakejs/lake-docs/reference/index.md

 ## value

+The default content of the editor.
+The format is [Lake Markup Language (LML)](./content-format.md) similar to HTML.

 * Type: `string`
 * Default: `<p><br /></p>`

-The default content of the editor.
-The format is [Lake Markup Language (LML)](./content-format.md) similar to HTML.
+Example:

 ```js
 const defaultValue = `